akshatpatel64/SnortEduGuard/README.md

 ## About the Project: SnortEduGuard – Student Integrity Surveillance System

 As a Teaching Assistant at the University of Maryland, I often oversee lab sessions, in-class quizzes, and exams.
-Over time, I noticed a recurring issue—students frequently attempt to bypass academic integrity policies by using generative AI tools, cheating platforms, or VPNs to evade detection.
+Over time, I noticed a recurring issue students frequently attempt to bypass academic integrity policies by using generative AI tools, cheating platforms, or VPNs to evade detection.

 While institutions rely on browser lockdown software like LockDown Browser or proctoring tools, these are not foolproof.
 As someone passionate about cybersecurity, I wanted to design a system that works at the network level, giving instructors real-time visibility into potentially unauthorized activity.